 I’ve been in blogging challenges and article challenges.
-Right now I’m in a writing challenge created by Jeff Goins.
-Even though most writing challenges offer prizes, that is not the point.
+I’ve participated in a writing challenge created by Jeff Goins and a blog challenge by Michelle Shaeffer, to name a few.
+Though most writing challenges offer prizes, that is not the point.
 My motivation is to sharpen my skills and get to know other writers.
 Some of the writers I’ve met in these challenges have become friends, colleagues and even joint venture partners.

 Reading broadens you, gives you another perspective and sparks new ideas.

 In his article, “Stephen King’s 20 Tips for Becoming a Frighteningly Good Writer,” Jon Morrow captures King’s key wisdom and then adds commentary of his own regarding becoming a successful blogger.

 “If you want to be a writer, you must do two things above all others: read a lot and write a lot.”

 Of course, most bloggers do neither.
 We start a blog, squeeze in the occasional post between going to the gym and picking up take-out, and then expect it to somehow lead to fame and fortune.